Trook94/Arcade-game-P3/README.md

 Try and avoid the bullets and try and jump into the water.

 If you made it in the water, you can play again.
-If you collided with a cockroach, start again!
+If you collided with a bullet, start again!